-In the past ten years, I was very fortunate to collect a broad range of journalistic experiences: from writing for local newspapers and attending a three-year apprenticeship at ifp journalism school in Munich to publishing in GEOlino, a popular science magazine for children.
-In 2019, I wrote my so far most important popular science piece of work for the New Zealand Soils Portal in cooperation with Manaaki Whenua Landcare Research.
+Since 2008, I have been very fortunate to collect a broad range of journalistic experiences: from writing for local newspapers and attending a three-year apprenticeship at ifp journalism school in Munich to publishing in GEOlino, a popular science magazine for children.
+In 2019, I wrote my - thus far - most important piece of work which was for the New Zealand Soils Portal in cooperation with Manaaki Whenua Landcare Research.
 And now?
-This website is the next step on my way to becoming more visible as a researcher, journalist and science communicator.
+This website is the next step on my way to becoming more visible as a researcher, journalist, and science communicator.
 I am craving more!

 Being an environmental scientist is, for me, deeply connected with exposing myself to nature.
 This is the only way I can feel her breathing, understand her ways of internal functioning and realise the interconnectivity of life overall.
 On my explorations around the world, I gained some practical skills in the outdoors.
 Those are hiking ability in mountainous to sub-alpine terrain, first aid and pre-hospital care training, surf lifesaving qualifications following German and New Zealand standards, rock, tree and a little bit of ice climbing, snow craft, kite buggy driving, paragliding and riding on the back of wild Mongolian horses.

 Life in a yurt - capturing the moment

 Freedom rider on the back of a Mongolian horse